Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦4 # Memory Management/🟩1 @ Memory Management.md

 `Memory Management Unit (MMU)` is the hardware device that converts `logical` to `physical` addresses based on the schema.
 ![[Pasted image 20230302090452.png]]

-To be more exact, when MMU assigns a physical address in the RAM in has to transform the logical address into the physical one
+To be more exact, when MMU assigns a physical address in the RAM, it has to transform the logical address into the physical one
 ![[Pasted image 20230302163014.png]]

 Each process has its own address space _([[#Base & Limit Registers]])_